towolf/towolf.github.com/docs/PsychDemos/VideoRecordingDemo.markdown

 The supported codecs and settings with [GStreamer](/docs/GStreamer) can be found in the code and are explained in 'help VideoRecording'.

-Empirically, the MPEG\-4 or H264 codecs seem to provide a good tradeoff between quality, compression, speed and cpu load.
-They allow to reliably record drop\-free sound and video with a resolution of 640x480 pixels at 30 frames per second.
+Empirically, the MPEG-4 or H264 codecs seem to provide a good tradeoff between quality, compression, speed and cpu load.
+They allow to reliably record drop-free sound and video with a resolution of 640x480 pixels at 30 frames per second.

 H.264 has better quality and higher compression, but is able to nearly